eawag-rdm/researchdata_archiving_guide/README.md

-For **really large datasets containing large numbers of large files** that arise for example in genomics, we provide a command line tool, "`resup`", to automate packaging, splitting into reasonably sized chunks, uploading, and doing everything in reverse for downloading:
+For **really large datasets containing large numbers of large files** that arise for example in genomics, we provide a command line tool, `resup`, to automate packaging, splitting into reasonably sized chunks, uploading, and doing everything in reverse for downloading:

 [https://github.com/eawag-rdm/resup](https://github.com/eawag-rdm/resup)